-In general, the type of insurance coverage purchased and the reasons how and why the clutch was damaged play a role in how the insurance company reacts to any filed claims.
+In general, the type of insurance coverage purchased and the reasons how and why the clutch was damaged play a role in how the insurance company reacts to any filed car insurance claims.

-Compare car insurance quotes and options to help you find the coverage you need for the best price.
-Enter your zip code above to get started.
+Looking for a clutch replacement quote online?
+Compare auto insurance quotes and options to help you find the coverage you need for the best price.
+Enter your ZIP code above to get started.

 A number of reasons exist why a clutch might wear out.
-Auto parts do not last forever and even moderate use can cause undesirable and severe wear and tear.
+We will not be discussing how to make a clutch last forever since auto parts do not last forever and even moderate use can cause undesirable and severe wear and tear.
 As unfortunate as this is, insurance policies are not going to pay for normal wear and tear on a clutch or any part.

 Those who purchased a basic insurance policy definitely won’t find insurance company assistance when it comes to procuring reimbursements on replacing a clutch.